Differentiated instruction examples to maximize student learning

 4. Implement differentiated lessons in your instruction

-Once teachers are aware of students’ individual needs based on the formative feedback they receive, they can begin differentiating instruction based on those needs.
+Once teachers are aware of students’ individual needs based on the formative feedback they receive, they can begin tailored instruction based on those needs.
+Using differentiation instruction strategies such as flexible grouping and providing differentiated content allows teachers to engage learners at all levels.
+Incorporating student interests and utilizing tools for differentiating can make lessons more relevant and meaningful, fostering a deeper connection to the material.

 Differentiating to individual needs can look incredibly different depending on the grade level, subject area, and student’s needs.
 But as Ben Johnson of Edutopia describes, “The ideal is to provide equivalent learning activities that cater to the students’ strengths but bring all of the students to the same learning objective.”
 In other words, teachers should support students on their journey toward the main learning objective of the lesson, but that support might look very different for each student or each group of students.
 Consider including Nearpod’s lesson library in your differentiated instruction tools.